-Glasgow Nightline is always looking for volunteers.
-Listening for Nightline is rewarding, but requires commitment both during and after training.
+Glasgow Nightline recruits at the start of each semester.
+We recruit listening volunteers, to run our service.
+Listening for Nightline requires commitment both during and after training.

 - Volunteers must be willing to commit to an initial training session that demonstrates to volunteers different ways to apply active listening techniques.

 - Volunteers must commit to do one shift per fortnight between the hours 7pm – 7am during term time.
 Nightline is based in a self-contained University-owned flat, so it is a safe and comfortable space and is there is an opportunity to sleep, work or watch TV during a shift.

 - Volunteers must be willing to respect confidentiality and anonymity at all times.

 - Volunteers must be willing to work as part of a team and allow themselves the opportunity to build valuable inter-personal skills such as listening and communication and further skills if they decide to join the Nightline committee.

 Experience is not necessary but volunteers must be registered students at Glasgow University.